golang-leipzig/golang-leipzig.github.io/content/posts/meetup-25-wrapup.md

 ## Go 1.18 and generics

 [Meetup #25](https://www.meetup.com/Leipzig-Golang/events/282941887/) was
-virtual again and we were glad to have an international audience again.
+virtual and we were glad to have an international audience again.

 We had a great presentation about the upcoming [Go 1.18](https://tip.golang.org/doc/go1.18) release, including generics and fuzzing: